MarcoSelvatici/Blue/ms8817/README-MS8817.md

 different modules.
 This will hopefully be used to test their code by the other team memebers in the second part of the project.

+## General info

+<b>How will your code be used by team (if all goes well) including what order
+are modules in your team project compiled?</b>

+The code clearly performs the (essential) parsing and (nice-to-have) type-checking operations.
+The parser will depend on the tokeniser to be compiled first, and will be a dependency for the reduction engines.
+The type checker will depend on the tokeniser and parser, but will not be needed by the reduction engines.

+<b>Which parts if any are code written for other people?</b>

+All of the code I wrote is directly used in either parser, type-checker or tests (or combinations of those).
+Nonetheless, the types in the tokeniser stub I wrote have been used by Fabio to write the tokeniser, while the Ast type in the parser have been used by Oliver and Szymon as a base to implement their reduction engines.

+<b>Which parts if any of code you use is written by others?</b>

+None.

+<b>What help have you obtained/given others debugging or doing code review?</b>

+We have a very active groupchat where we often discuss issues.
+For example, after creating the Ast type, I had many conversations with Oliver and Szymon about what should or should not be included in it.
+I also discussed with Fabio the content of the tokeniser stub.

+<b>How did you work out (who decided what - how do you revise) the types that
+interface your code with others?</b>

+As I mentioned above, I come up with the Ast type, and then revised it multiple times with the suggestions from Oliver and Szymon.

+Our tokeniser types where sort of defined already in the initial project plan, but it did need several changes in order to be easier to use in the parser.

 ## Parser

 My implementation uses parser combinators.
 Just two of them are needed: